SwampPear/blam/docs/1_bloop.md

 # Bloop Package Manager
 Bloop is the package, build, and publishing tool for Blam projects.
-It emphasizes transparent upgrades (no breaking changes within declared ranges), reliable versioning, tree-shakeable builds, and content-addressable artifacts for reproducible results.
+It emphasizes transparent upgrades, reproducible builds, and deterministic toolchains with content-addressable artifacts.

+# Quick Start
+bloop init my-app
+...

 # Quick Start
 ```